 THE NEED TO KNOW

-Given that for all the billions spent on spying by ourselves and our partners - USA, Canada, Australia and New Zealand - not one major international crisis was foreseen during the last 65 years, perhaps a little investment in more analysis staff would not go amiss.
-The UK team has a very good reputation so its by no means a lost cause.
+For all the billions spent on spying by ourselves and our partners - USA, Canada, Australia and New Zealand - not one major international crisis was foreseen during the last 65 years; perhaps a little investment in more analysis staff would not go amiss.
+The UK has a very good reputation for its analysis staff so it's by no means a lost cause.

 One can also argue that a strong alliance from time to time inevitably will involve political restraints.
 NATO and our close alliance with the USA bring enormous benefits, not least keeping the peace in Europe and allowing us to intervene in the World's trouble spots largely on our terms.
 Therefore any strategy must weigh up the advantages of greater independence over the substantial rewards from our present dependence.

 Any military alliance requires that it brings benefits to both parties.
-That implies that the UK contribution is sufficient to make its continuance worthwhile to our strongest and closest ally.
-Though it saves us a great deal of money on research and IT infrastructure and protection from cyber attack, the reality is that we become a much more valued ally when possessing a reliable intelligence machine and strong forces able to mount large scale independent operations anywhere in the World.
+That implies that the UK contribution is sufficient to make its continuance worthwhile for our strongest and closest ally.
+Though it saves us a great deal of money on research and IT infrastructure and protection from cyber attack, we become a much more valued ally when possessing a reliable intelligence machine and strong forces able to mount large scale independent operations anywhere in the World.